 Do you have an upcoming audition for Moana JR.?
 Well unless you have specifically been asked to sing a song from the show that you’re auditioning for, it’s generally best not to.
 That said, you should still show off similar vocals and personality.
 So here’s our list of audition songs for Moana JR., broken down by character.

 Since Moana JR. is a contemporary Disney musical, most of the songs below are from the 1990s-2010s.
 In addition, there are lots of Disney songs to choose from, as well as magical/youthful songs that match the style of the show.

 Please note: This post contains affiliate links.
 This means that if you choose to make a purchase through one of the following links, we may earn a small commission on the sale at no additional cost to you.
 See our disclosure for more info.

 Step 1: Read your audition details

 Please read your audition details carefully, as they sometimes specify the type of song they’d like to hear (a Disney song, something uptempo, etc.).
 Make sure to select a song that’s appropriate for your specific casting call.
-Also, as you’re picking out a song, these links may be helpful:

 Step 2: Get to know the show